 In Northern Europe, the service and maintenance market was stable in all operating countries in 2013.
 However, the customers postponed new investments, particularly in Sweden and Finland.
 In these countries the customers only carried out the necessary services related to maintenance of the core business and near term operational safety, which lead to postponed additional service and maintenance work throughout the year.
 The demand in the non-residential construction market remained low in Finland and the decline continued towards the rest of the year.
 In Sweden the project market developed relatively well despite the weaker prospects in the beginning of the year and improved towards the rest of the year.
 In Sweden the overall market was stable in service and maintenance, while technical facility services and especially EPC (Energy Performance Contracting) developed well and are expected to continue to grow also in 2014.
 Norway had a good operating environment in the project market throughout the year while the challenges in Caverion's profitability in the Norwegian project business were internal.
 In Denmark the project market developed slowly with a low level of activity.
 The industrial project market in Finland and Sweden remained at a low level throughout the year, which also had an impact on the demand for industrial service and maintenance.
 However, the demand for industrial outsourcing has improved.
-In Russia the project market remained at a low level in both project business and service and maintenance.
+In Russia the project market remained stable and the market for service and maintenance continued to grow further.
+In the Baltic countries demand remained at a low level in both project business and service and maintenance.